janeadams/arterial-vis/README.md

 Activate the environment with:
 `conda activate arterialenv`

+If you're having trouble viewing your virtual environments, run
+- `conda info --envs` on Linux with conda
+- `lsvirtualenv -l` on Windows

 In order to view your virtual environment in Jupyter Notebooks:
 `python -m ipykernel install --user --name arterialenv --display-name "ArterialVis environment"`